TheThirdOne/random-sorting/README.md

 Note: Varying array lengths (n) are used shown because some of the features of the graph may be clearer at a lower resolution.
 Also for Chrome `n=10` vs `n=30` are very different graphs.

-Based simply on these histograms, can you guess which algorithm Chrome is using If you can, that is very impressive; if you can't, it should become more clear as we continue and look at other algorithms.
+Based simply on these histograms, can you guess which algorithm Chrome is using?
+If you can, that is very impressive; if you can't, it should become more clear as we continue and look at other algorithms.